Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 - Kinugawa Onsen: River-hugging hot-spring town with day-use baths and ryokans.

-- Edo Wonderland: Historical theme park with ninja/samurai performances—family catnip.
+- Edo Wonderland: Historical theme park with ninja and samurai performances — family favourite.

-- Kirifuri Highlands & Kisuge Plateau: Big-sky views and summer lilies.
+- Kirifuri Highlands and Kisuge Plateau: Big-sky views and summer lilies.

-- Kanaya Hotel History House: Peek into early international travel in Nikko.
+- Kanaya Hotel History House: A peek into early international travel in Nikko.

-- Strollers: Doable around the World Heritage precinct (stone paths), trickier inside temple grounds with stairs; consider a carrier for littles.
+- Strollers: Manageable around the World Heritage precinct (stone paths), trickier inside temple grounds with stairs — consider a carrier for small children.

-- Ropeway & elevators: Akechidaira and Kegon Falls elevator make epic views more accessible.
+- Ropeway and elevators: Akechidaira and the Kegon Falls elevator both make epic views more accessible.

-- Buses: Clearly marked, frequent in high season; staff are helpful if you ask which stop you need.
+- Buses: Clearly marked and frequent in high season; staff are helpful if you ask which stop you need.

-- At shrines/temples: Step to the side if you’re not praying; photos are fine outdoors but ask before shooting interiors.
+- At shrines and temples: Step to the side if you’re not praying; photos are fine outdoors but ask before shooting interiors.

-- Waste: Carry a tiny trash bag; bins are rare.
-Pack it out, snack hero.
+- Waste: Carry a small trash bag; bins are rare on trails.
+Pack it out.

-- Noise: Early mornings & evenings are serene—let the forest soundtrack do the talking.
+- Noise: Early mornings and evenings are serene — let the forest soundtrack do the talking.

 How many days do I really need in Nikko?